-As of the date of this prospectus, we have 27 employees, including 25 full-time employees and 2 part-time employees.
-Of these, 8 are engaged in full-time research and development and laboratory operations, 15 are engaged in general and administrative functions, 2 are full-time employees engaged in the clinic operation and 2 part-time employees are engaged in research and development and legal clerical support.
-As of the date of prospectus, 26 of our employees are located in Asia and 1 of our employees is located in Europe.
-In addition, we have engaged and may continue to engage 47 independent contracted consultants and advisors to assist us with our operations.
+As of the date hereof, we have 25 full-time employees.
+Of these, 9 are engaged in research and development and laboratory operations, 12 are engaged in general and administrative functions and 4 are engaged in the clinic operation.
+As of the date hereof, 24 of our employees are located in Asia and 1 of our employees is located in Europe.
+In addition, we have engaged and may continue to engage 59 independent contracted consultants and advisors to assist us with our operations.
 As our development and commercialization plans and strategies develop, and as we have transitioned into operating as a public company, we will need to establish and maintain effective disclosure and financial controls and make changes in our corporate governance practices.
 We will need to add a significant number of additional managerial, operational, sales, marketing, financial and other personnel with the appropriate public company experience and technical knowledge and we may not successfully recruit and maintain such personnel.
 Future growth will impose significant added responsibilities on members of management, including: